 We thank you for your interest in this year’s Berlin Model United Nations Conference held from November 15th to November 18th at the John F. Kennedy School Berlin.
-Please note BERMUN accepts only applications from schools, all participants must be accompanied by an adult chaperone/teacher.
+Please note BERMUN accepts only applications from schools not individual students.
+All participants must be accompanied by an adult chaperone/teacher.

-The topic for the 2017 conference is still to be determined and will be posted shortly.
+The topic for the 2017 conference is Women’s Empowerment: A Key to Good Governance and Socio-Economic Prosperity.

 |October 1||Form II due|

 |Directors and Chaperones:||EUR 60.00 (three lunches included)|

 |Housing fee:||EUR 20.00 (for participants in the Community Housing Program)|

 The fees are specifically earmarked for running the BERMUN program.
 Please compute the total on the basis of the number of students and MUN advisors attending the conference.

 Niederlassung der Landesbank Berlin AG

 Account No. 1010007820

 Clearly indicate on the bank transfer: BERMUN 2017 – THE NAME OF YOUR SCHOOL – NUMBER OF STUDENTS AND TEACHERS – NUMBER OF STUDENTS AND TEACHERS IN HOUSING (if applicable)